-In the Waste Minimization category schools compete to see which produces the least amount of both recyclables and trash on a per person basis.
+In the Waste Minimization category schools compete to see which produces the least amount of recyclables, food organics (new for 2014) and trash on a per person basis.
 Where other categories recognize school efforts to collect the recyclables generated on campus, this competition focuses on their efforts to reduce the amount of waste generated, including recyclables.
-Results are calculated by combining the core recyclable materials (paper, cardboard and cans and bottles) and with the total trash weights for a campus and dividing this number with the campus’s population figure.
+Results are calculated by combining the core recyclable materials (paper, cardboard and cans and bottles), food organics and the total trash weights for a campus and dividing this number with the campus’s population figure.
 Schools are recognized based on the lowest overall per person quantity.

 Results are calculated using the following equation:

 |Weight of Recyclables, Food Organics + Weight of Trash|

 Waste Minimization is unique from other categories by requiring participating schools to pledge to undertake at least three specific waste reduction practices in addition to reporting their waste generation.
 Schools indicate on their registration form the three practices they are or intend to implement, either choosing from a preselected list or writing in their own.
 The actual practices are not benchmarked or measured as part of the 8 week ranking, but rather are intended as a simple pledge of action the school will undertake.

 Participation in the Waste Minimization competition may be credited by a school as one of their two required “tangible actions” under the Presidents Climate Commitment.
 For more information about the Commitment rules, visit: http://www.presidentsclimatecommitment.org/.

 - Purchasing office equipment with waste prevention in mind (e.g. electronic interface, double-sided capabilities; sourcing and purchasing for durability, etc.)

 - Creating accrual mechanisms to use savings in disposal costs to fund further waste reduction initiatives.